 SECTION 2.
-These regulations specifically repeal and replace the following ordinance(s) and regulation(s): Repeal Chapter 19 of the Ordinances of the City of Lambertville and replace with Chapter 19, titled Flood Damage Prevention Ordinance.
+These regulations specifically repeal and replace the following ordinance(s) and regulation(s): Chapter 19 of the Ordinances of the City of Lambertville.

 SECTION 101 SCOPE AND ADMINISTRATION

 101.1 Title.
 These regulations, in combination with the flood provisions of the Uniform Construction Code (UCC) N.J.A.C.
 5:23 (hereinafter "Uniform Construction Code," consisting of the Building Code, Residential Code, Rehabilitation Subcode, and related codes, and the New Jersey Flood Hazard Area Control Act (hereinafter "FHACA"), N.J.A.C.
 7:13, shall be known as the Floodplain Management Regulations of The City of Lambertville (hereinafter "these regulations").